Leksell Gamma Knife Icon Radiosurgery

 What are the benefits of Gamma Knife radiosurgery?

 Since no incision is made, the risk of surgical complications is low.
 The patient's head does not have to be shaved and side effects are few.
-Gamma Knife Icon offers both frame-based and frameless immobilization.
+This Icon offers both frame-based and frameless immobilization.
 The frame-based option can be used for accurate localization and treatment.
 Patients for whom fixed frame stabilization is not appropriate can be treated using Icon’s Online Adaptive DoseControl, which integrates several features to ensure precise and accurate dosing in each treatment.
 A mask based immobilization solution is personalized for each patient.
 Treatment is much shorter than conventional surgery and causes only minor discomfort.
 Benefits with Icon include faster set-up and treatment delivery to multiple tumors in a single session, and the potential to treat lesions in areas not able to be reached by older models, including tumors in the sinuses, orbits, and upper cervical spine.
 Icon allows treatment of a wider range of targets faster and more efficiently than ever before.
 The radiosurgery system's unique radiation-focusing device ensures superior radiation delivery and accuracy while reducing the dose to unintended areas.

 Also, the patient can leave the day of the surgery or stay overnight for observation, compared with several weeks for traditional surgery.
 The treatment is complete in one session and seldom takes more than an hour or two.
-The full effects of Gamma Knife surgery may not be seen for several months following treatment.
+The full effects of GK surgery may not be seen for several months following treatment.

 - Benign or malignant tumor